ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/4-SpellsFeatsClassesItems.md

 [Spells Extra](https://www.nexusmods.com/baldursgate3/mods/11291) is used to cover any missing spells needed by Luma's various subclass mods.

 [Valdacil's Mystic Rebalance](https://www.nexusmods.com/baldursgate3/mods/4426) changes how some Mystic features/abilities/psionic foci/spells work compared to the mod page descriptions.

+PF2e Spells has been patched for Listo.
+The patch removes something like 131 spells that don't fit 5e from the spell lists of each class, as well as the Action -> Bonus Action conversion and other idiosyncrasies caused by the difference in rule systems between DnD5e and Pathfinder 2nd Edition.
+Of the 50-something spells remaining, many have been rebalanced, the mechanics have been changed slightly, and/or the tooltips have been cleaned up where possible.
+Specifically, many of the cantrips added start at only 1d4 damage, but they improve slightly faster than 5e cantrips (gains an extra die at level 3 instead of waiting until level 5).
+Overall the damage is lower, but it adds a reliable spell attack cantrip for Clerics and it adds Phase Bolt, which is unto itself a weak cantrip in terms of dice but it can go around corners like Magic Missile, and applies a -1 AC debuff to targets.
+Other spells include many alternates to polymorph/shapeshifting, powerful AoEs specialized in combatting particular types of enemies, new summons, buffs for allies and debuffs for enemies, and all variety of new attacks.
+Beware your enemies have access to many of these new spells as well!

 ## New and Changed Feats